-To finish off, let’s talk about how NFT adoption is set to double in South Africa.
-According to the Latest Survey, 8.3% of South African internet users currently have NFTs and another 9.4% plan to own NFTs in the future.
-South Africa’s NFT ownership puts it in 12th place out of 20 countries, behind countries like Nigeria, the United Arab Emirates, and Vietnam, but ahead of Argentina, Singapore, and Canada.
+To finish off, let’s talk about how NFT adoption is predicted to double in South Africa.
+The Latest Survey has reported that 8.3% of South African internet users currently have NFTs and another 9.4% plan to own NFTs in the future.
+South Africa’s NFT ownership puts it ibehind countries like Nigeria, Vietnam and the United Arab Emirates, but ahead of Singapore, Argentia, and Canada.

-With the current NFT owners and the additional 9.4% who plan to own NFTs in the future, the adoption rate will hit 17.8%.
-According to Finder.com’s cryptocurrency editor, Keegan Francis, however, this is a conservative forecast: “It’s still very early days for NFTs in South Africa.
+With the current NFT owners and the additional 9.4% who plan to own NFTs in the future, the forecasted adoption rate witll be 17.8% however, this is a conservative forecast: “It’s still very early days for NFTs in South Africa.
 Just about a third of South Africans currently know what NFTs are and we expect adoption to grow with awareness.” – Crypto Editor, Finder.com.

 This is all for this week’s News Digest.
 Make sure to keep an eye out for upcoming news and don’t forget to follow us on our social media, so you don’t miss out on the updates on the project, as well as a lot of fun content coming your way.